-This special type of home loan lets homeowners convert a portion of his or her home equity into cash providing for a secure financial future.
-Without selling the home, giving up title, or taking on a new monthly payment senior homeowners have the benefit of maintaining a lifestyle they have earned.
+If you are a homeowner with age 62 years or older, have paid off your mortgage or paid down a considerable amount, and are currently living in the home, a Reverse Mortgage may be a suitable option for you.
+This special type of home loan lets homeowners convert a portion of their home equity into cash without selling the home, giving up title, or taking on a new monthly payment.
 The money from the reverse mortgage provides seniors with the financial security they need to fully enjoy their retirement years.

-To speak to a reverse mortgage counselor, please call us at:
+To speak to one of our licensed and experienced mortgage professionals, please call us at:

 Unlike a traditional mortgage that you pay back each month, a reverse mortgage makes payments to you.
-You can get these payments in a lump sum to cover an unexpected bill.
-You can get them as a regular supplement to your monthly income.
-Or, you can get them at intervals and amounts that are best for you.
+You can get these payments in a lump sum to cover an unexpected bill, or as a regular supplement to your monthly income, or at intervals and amounts that are best for you.

 We offer reverse mortgage loans that require no repayment as long as your home is your principal residence and you fulfill the borrower's obligations, such as continuing to maintain the property and paying your property taxes and hazard insurance.
 You pay the money back plus interest and other charges when you sell or permanently move out of your home.